jeevanjacob55/PYTHON-PROJECTS---intermediate/readme.md

 [✈️ Cheap Flight Finder](./Cheap-Flight-Finder/) ->  An automated tool that searches for cheap flight deals and sends alerts when prices drop below a set threshold using Sheety and flight APIs.

+[✈️ Flight Club](./Flight-Club/) -> An automated flight alert system that lets users sign up for cheap flight notifications via email and SMS.
+Integrates with Sheety, Tequila API, and supports user registration.